uikit/uikit-site/docs/pages/filter.md

 ## Usage

-To apply this component, add the `uk-filter="target: SELECTOR"` attribute to a container element which contains the filter controls and the targeted layout items.
+To apply this component, you need a `<ul>` element to create the filter controls as well as the layout items you want to filter.
+Wrap both inside a container element and add the `uk-filter="target: SELECTOR"` attribute.
 Use the `target: SELECTOR` option to select the element containing the layout items.
-Also create a list of filter controls.

 ```html
 <div uk-filter="target: .js-filter">